ZachChristensen28/splunk-pihole-ta-documentation/README.md

-# splunk-pihole-ta-documentation
+# Pi-hole Add-on for Splunk Documentation

-Documentation for the Pi-hole Add-on for Splunk
+Please see the official documentation at (temp placeholder)